xeruf/instalee/README.md

 in which case the name of the package is passed to the _handler_.

-Note that both _groups_ and package entries can be executable files, in which case *instalee* will execute them and use their output instead, so watch the file permissions!
+Note that both _groups_ and package entries can be executable files, in which case instalee will execute them and use their output instead, so watch the file permissions!
-If an available _handler_ has no definition in `handlers`, the package file _has to be_ executable, as *instalee* will then simply execute it.
+If an available _handler_ has no definition in `handlers`, the package file _has to be_ executable, as instalee will then simply execute it.

 ### Handlers

 Though not required,
-a typical handler will accept
-a newline-separated list of packages to install, enabling batching and the consolidation of interdependent packages into one unit.
+a typical handler will accept a list of packages to install as arguments, enabling batching and the consolidation of interdependent packages into one unit.

 When installing a package and there is no handler available, but a package with the name of a handler of the package has an installable candidate, the handler will be installed, made available and used.

+When installing packages from groups without candidate, the first available handler will be tried regardless so default-named packages do not always need to setup explicitly (TODO: Auto-update repo if that succeeds with flag to disable, flag for manual installation).

-## Features
+## Guiding Principles

-- Cross-handler dependencies (e.g. logcli script needs go) -> currently implemented with `HANDLER_depends` files
+Instalee closely follows the UNIX philosophy with directory structures and files as configuration.
+The goal is to be as generic as possible to accomodate any kind of setup.

+However, it should be efficient while generic, preventing repetition at every level (DRY).

-### What instalee is not
+### What Instalee is not
 - a (central) package repository containing package sources
 - a package manager to inspect or remove packages
 - a tool to upgrade all installed packages from various sources - see `topgrade`

+## Features

+A loose list of undocumented features and ideas that need to be fleshed out.

+- Cross-handler dependencies (e.g. logcli script needs go) -> currently implemented with `HANDLER_depends` files

 ### Planned
 - detection mechanism for handlers and features
   (e.g. whether they support batching)
 - helper/hook for adding packages to groups upon install (at least for `pacman`)
+- Ability to use multiple repos, including remote
+- Log Installs for reuse
+- AUR: Install man-page, Readme to /usr/share/doc

-### TODOs
+### Random TODOs
 - Debug corner cases
 - Handler preparation - update repos and cache last update time in /tmp
-- Handler providers e.g. different make mechanisms on arch and debian
 - Run file in tempdir by default?
 - Handler for downloaded scripts (e.g. passff-host, funkwhale)
-- Ability to use multiple repos, including remote
-- Log Installs for reuse

-### Windows
+#### Windows
 - Install choco and git offline
 - Run in git bash
 - Use choco/choco-offline sources

 ### Flow
-This is a revamped concept that would ease setting up new devices with different systems by adding a mapping of functions to applications as well as handlers to providers.
+This is a revamped concept
+that would ease setting up new devices with different systems by adding a mapping of functions to applications as well as handlers to providers
+(e.g. different make mechanisms on Arch and Debian).
+That way, the same functionality is available everywhere, but can be provided by different packages as different systems have different users.
 The following tables lists some real-world examples to consider, but the details still need to be fleshed out.